Symmetric noncrossing partitions of an annulus with double points: Symmetric NC partitions of an annulus with two double points

-\textbf{Case A.} $E$ is a nonsymmetric dangling annular block containing double points and $F$ is a nonsymmetric non-dangling annular block containing double points and (without loss of generality) outer points.
+\textbf{Case A.} $E$ is a nonsymmetric dangling annular block containing double points and $F$ is a nonsymmetric non-dangling annular block containing double points and, without loss of generality, outer points.
 Then $\R$ has a nonsymmetric disk block~$E'$ containing only outer points and there is a simple symmetric pair of connectors $\kappa,\phi(\kappa)$ for $\R$ such that $\kappa$ connects $E$ to $E'$.
-In $\P$, the double points are contained in a nonsymmetric disk block (containing no inner or outer points) and the outer points in $E'$ are contained in some number of nonsymmetric disk blocks.
+(For example, $\R$ might be the noncrossing partition pictured in the third row-right picture of Figure~\ref{nc ex fig}.
+Then~$E$ is the embedded block containing $-1$ and $-6$ and $E'$ might be the embedded block containing $-2$ and $-3$.)
+In $\P$, the double point that is an endpoint of $\kappa$ is contained in a nonsymmetric disk block (containing no inner or outer points) and the outer points in $E'$ are contained in some number of nonsymmetric disk blocks.
 We can choose $\kappa$ so that $\kappa,\phi(\kappa)$ is also a simple symmetric pair of connectors for $\P$.
 Since~$\kappa$ connects two distinct nonsymmetric disk blocks, $\P\cup\kappa\cup\phi(\kappa)$ has no annular block.

 \textbf{Case B.} $E$ is a nonsymmetric dangling annular block containing (without loss of generality) outer points and $F$ is a nonsymmetric non-dangling annular block containing double points and outer points.
 This case is like Case A, with the roles of double points and outer points reversed: $\R$ has a nonsymmetric disk block $E'$ containing only double points connected to $E$ by $\kappa$ in a simple symmetric pair of connectors $\kappa,\phi(\kappa)$ for $\R$.
+(For example, $\R$ might be the bottom-right picture of Figure~\ref{nc ex fig}.)
 In $\P$, the double points are in nonsymmetric disk blocks containing no inner or outer points and the outer points in $E'$ are contained in nonsymmetric disk blocks.
 We can choose $\kappa$ so that $\kappa,\phi(\kappa)$ is also a simple symmetric pair of connectors for $\P$.
 Again, $\P\cup\kappa\cup\phi(\kappa)$ has no annular block.